tjburns08/umap-for-cytof/README.md

 # UMAP_for_CyTOF
-The materials necessary to get a UMAP embedding with flow or mass cytometry data
+The materials necessary to get a UMAP embedding with flow or mass cytometry data.

 This repository is part of a larger project to determine the fidelity of the UMAP embeddings as relevant to CyTOF data.
 Given that UMAP is written in Python and a lot of CyTOF processing architecture is written in R, I provide both R and Python